 1. Nuclear power plant safety inspector

-What it pays: The median annual income (half are above, half are below) is about $80,000.
+The median annual income (half are above, half are below) is about $86,000.

-Why it’s needed: Nuclear power is a controversial source of renewable energy, but it’s becoming accepted as necessary to the global transition to a low-carbon economy.
-The 96 nuclear reactors in the U.S. currently produce approximately 20 percent of the nation’s electricity.
+Nuclear power is a controversial source of renewable energy, but it’s becoming accepted as necessary to the global transition to a low-carbon economy.
+The 19 nuclear reactors in Canada currently produce approximately 15 percent of the nation’s electricity.

 2. Wind turbine service technician

-Why it’s needed: Wind is a key source of renewable energy and has fewer effects on the environment than many other sources.
-In 2020, wind turbines were the source of about 8.4 percent of total utility-scale electricity generation in the U.S., according to the Energy Information Administration.
+Wind is a key source of renewable energy and has fewer effects on the environment than many other sources.
+Wind is the second most important renewable energy source in Canada, accounting for 3.5 percent of our electricity generation.

 If hanging hundreds of feet in the air is your kind of fun, being a wind technician could be the perfect career.